-275 The monitoring framework sets out how the Council will monitor the Purbeck Local Plan policies.
+275 The monitoring fra mework sets out how the Council will m onitor the Purbeck Local Plan

-Vision and objectives
+Vision and obj ectives

 Policy Targets Monitoring details

-Policy V1: Spatial strategy for This is an overarching policy.
-Targets set n/a sustainable communities out in other detailed policies in the plan. - This is an overarching policy.
+This is an overarching policy.
+Targets set out in other detailed policies in the plan. n/a 1 This is an overarching policy.
 Targets set out in other detailed policies in the plan. n/a